Six day Comprehensive Pelvic Pain Intensive Clinics for the Stanford Treatment Protocol

 These clinics train participants to do self-treatment at home.
 They are done in small groups and consist of approximately 20-30 hours of treatment over the period of 6 days.
 The content of the workshops consists of:

 Medical evaluation is usually done by Dr. Rodney Anderson at Stanford University or other participating urologists in the San Francisco bay area.
-The Paradoxical Relaxation training is conducted by Dr. David Wise and the Myofascial/Trigger Point Release is conducted by senior physical therapists trained in the Wise-Anderson Protocol at a site about an hour north of San Francisco.
+The Paradoxical Relaxation training is conducted by Dr. David Wise and the Myofascial/Trigger Point Release is conducted by senior physical therapists trained in the Stanford/Wise-Anderson Protocol at a site about an hour north of San Francisco.

 - Individual medical evaluations are done in the department of Urology at Stanford University or at a participating urologist's office prior to the intensive program, at which time the nature of the condition of the participants will be evaluated and the appropriateness of the treatment protocol determined.
 (Most insurance plans cover some part of the Stanford evaluation and the extent of such coverage can be determined by the staff in the department of Urology at Stanford prior to the medical appointment at Stanford.)